 Comparative Ecotoxicology - Food web studies comprising 4-trophic microcosms of algae, daphnids, crayfish embryos and zebrafish embryos are being used to determine the bioavailability and biomagnification potential of nanoparticles in simulated aquatic ecosystems.
 Both acute and chronic exposures are being conducted to delineate the short and long-term dynamics and impact of nanoparticle-biological interactions in controlled aquatic environments.

 Integrative Studies to Define Drivers of Nanomaterial Toxicity – This work addresses the hypothesis that uptake, effects and mechanism of toxicity are dependent on nanomaterial size, shape, and surface chemistry.
-The objective is to determine the relative influence that each of these parameters has on toxicity using nanocrystalline cellulose (NCC) as a model nanomaterial platform.
+The objective is to determine the relative influence that each of these parameters has on toxicity.
 We are currently determining the limits of data-derived nanomaterial structure-activity relationships (nano-SARs) for environmentally and occupationally relevant nanomaterials.
-The embryonic zebrafish model is being used to define dose-responses to a series of prioritized NCC formulations.
-Uptake, biodistribution and time-course relationships are also being determined for the subset of NCC that elicit toxicity in embryonic zebrafish.
+The embryonic zebrafish model is being used to define dose-responses to a series of prioritized nanomaterial formulations.
+Uptake, biodistribution and time-course relationships are also being determined for the subset of the nanomaterials that elicit toxicity in embryonic zebrafish.
 The research goal is to identify inherent nanomaterial properties that confer toxicity.